MarkStocksUK/White_Wine_Analysis/README.md

 ### Data Source
 The dataset has been available for 15 years and contains data on 9999 Portuguese wines.
 I am focussing on the white wine data, as less work has been done with this data
-[link to dataset](https://archive.ics.uci.edu/dataset/186/wine+quality).
+([link to dataset](https://archive.ics.uci.edu/dataset/186/wine+quality)).
 The data was downloaded as a CSV, imported into Google Colab and then loaded into a Pandas dataframe using the `pd.read.csv` command.

 ### Initial Exploration
 First up, a quick check on the data structure.